 I was raised in the mountains of Colorado.
 I earned a bachelor’s degree from the University of Colorado Denver, an MFA from Arizona State University, and a master’s in journalism from the University of Missouri.
 I have taught undergraduate English and creative writing at ASU, worked as a copy editor at the Minneapolis Star Tribune, and pounded the pavement as a reporter at the Columbia Missourian.

-He has worked as a Prose Editor for Hayden’s Ferry Review, an editorial intern for The Missouri Review, an associate editor for Copper Nickel, and Iron City Magazine, published fiction in an array of journals, and mused extensively about film, mostly at The Playlist where he is a copy editor and contributor.
-Along with his friend, the poet Jacqueline Balderrama, he spent a year teaching creative writing at Arizona State Prison.
+In the literary world, I served as a prose editor for Hayden’s Ferry Review, an editorial intern for The Missouri Review, and an associate editor for Copper Nickel and Iron City Magazine.
+I have also published fiction in an array of journals and mused extensively about film, mostly at The Playlist where I was a contributor.
+Along with my friend, the poet Jacqueline Balderrama, I spent a year teaching creative writing at Arizona State Prison.

 “The impulse to write things down is a peculiarly compulsive one, inexplicable to those who do not share it, useful only accidentally, only secondarily, in the way that any compulsion tries to justify itself.
 I suppose that it begins or does not begin in the cradle.”